-FEDERAL PELL GRANT ---------------- ------------- -------
+FEDERAL PELL GRANT -------------- -------

 TYPE OF AID: Grant: does not have to be repaid DESCRIPTION: The Pell Grant is awarded to students who have a financial need as determined by the U.S. Department of Education.
 Pell Grants are awarded usually only to undergraduate students who have not earned a bachelor's or a professional degree.
 You may receive less than the maximum award depending not only on your financial need, but also on your costs to attend school, your status as a full-time or part-time student and your plans to attend school for a full academic year or less.
-ELIGIBILITY: \$750 - \$7,395

-FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (FSEOG)

-TYPE OF AID: Grant: does not have to be repaid DESCRIPTION: For undergraduates with exceptional financial need; Federal Pell Grant recipients take priority; funds depend on availability at school.
-ELIGIBILITY: \$100 - \$4,000

-ELIGIBIETT T. Ψ100 Ψ1,000 DIRECT SUBSIDIZED /UNSUBSIDIZED/PARENT PLUS TYPE OF AID: Loan: must be repaid with interest DESCRIPTION: Subsidized Loans are available to undergraduate students with financial need.
+ELIGIBILITY: \$750 - \$7,395 FEDERAL SUPPLEM ENTAL EDUCATIONAL OPPORTUNITY GRANT (FSEOG) TYPE OF AID: Grant: does not have to be repaid DESCRIPTION: For undergraduates with exceptional financial need; Federal Pell Grant recipients take priority; funds depend on availability at school.
+ELIGIBILITY: \$100 - \$4,000 DIRECT SUBSIDIZED D/UNSUBSIDIZED/PARENT PLUS TYPE OF AID: Loan: must be repaid with interest DESCRIPTION: Subsidized Loans are available to undergraduate students with financial need.
 Your school determines the amount you can borrow and the amount may not exceed your financial need.
 The U.S. Department of Education pays the interest on a Direct Subsidized Loan while you're in school at least half-time, for the first six months after you leave school (referred to as a grace period') and during a period of deferment (a postponement of loan payments).
 Direct Unsubsidized Loans are available to undergraduate students; there is no requirement to demonstrate financial need.
 Your school determines the amount you can borrow based on your cost of attendance and other financial aid you receive.
 You are responsible for paying the interest on a Direct Unsubsidized Loan during all periods.
 If you choose not to pay the interest while you are in school and during grace periods and deferment or forbearance periods, your interest will accrue (accumulate) and be capitalized (that is, your interest will be added to the principal amount of your loan).
 Direct PLUS Loans are eligible to parents through schools participating in the Direct Loan program.
 The U.S. Department of Education is your lender.
-A credit check will be conducted and the parent must not have an adverse credit history.
-The maximum PLUS Loan amount you can receive is the cost of attendance (determined by the school) minus any other financial aid received.
-ELIGIBILITY: Subsidized: \$3,500 - \$5,500, depending on grade level Unsubsidized: \$2,000 - \$7,000 (less any subsidized amounts received for same period), depending on grade level and dependency status

-Parent PLUS: Up to cost of attendance minus any other financial aid received
+A credit check will be conducted and the parent must attendance (determined by the school) minus any other financial aid received.
+ELIGIBILITY: Subsidized: \$3,500 - \$5,500, depending on grade level not have an adverse credit history.
+The maximum PLUS Loan amount you can receive is the cost of depending on grade level and dependency status Parent PLUS: Up to cost of attendance minus any other financial aid received